 Hospitality and tourism are pillars of Rwanda’s development.
 Though Culinary Arts education is new at ETSK in 2017, there are already students taking advantage of our coursework, as well as a modern industrial kitchen donated to the bordering Youth Village by Italian benefactors.

 Internships: Every Culinary Arts student will participate in supervised internships for 2 months per year.
-Your charitable donations can help finance internships.

 Education Goal: 100% placement in jobs or university